Join the Discussion

 ACPP news releases

-Alabama's cuts to state higher education funding since the start of the Great Recession have been the nation's sixth worst, according to a recent study released by the Center on Budget and Policy Priorities (CBPP), a nonprofit policy research organization based in Washington, D.C.
-The funding reductions have fueled tuition increases of more than 50 percent and could endanger Alabama's economic future, ACPP executive director Kimble Forrister said.
+Alabama's cuts to state K-12 education funding since the start of the Great Recession have been the nation's second worst, according to a new study by the Center on Budget and Policy Priorities.
+The cuts have slowed Alabama's economic recovery and could hurt the state's future economic growth, ACPP executive director Kimble Forrister said.

 "Education opens the doors of opportunity for hundreds of thousands of low-income Alabamians," Forrister said.
 "We can't strengthen our state's economy by eroding our foundation for economic growth."